alex88/alexfu.it/source/posts/2013-10-04-symfony-scaling-with-opsworks.md

 In this case ```@masters``` is an array of IP addresses or hostnames which HAProxy should check the availability and proxy traffic to them.
 The masters variable, along with the statspwd has been set via the stack's configuration json.

-You should set the recipe to be run on instance's setup stage, you can read more about at lifecycle events <a href="http://aws.amazon.com/opsworks/faqs/#lifecycle" target="_blank">here</a>.
+You should set the recipe to be run on instance's setup stage, you can read more about at lifecycle events [here](http://aws.amazon.com/opsworks/faqs/#lifecycle){:target='_blank'}.

 #### MySql slaves